How to prototype websites with Justinmind’s Foundation UI kit

 Foundation is a quick-starting browser-run framework – no need to involve IT or the back-end team in installation or downloading processes.
 Foundation is also an ideal partner to pair with several back-end such as Laravel, Composer and NPM and CMS technologies such as WordPress and Adobe Business Catalyst.

-Responsive in the Foundation UI comes down to its mobile first approach.
+Responsiveness in the Foundation UI comes down to its mobile first approach.
 The framework encourages designers to build from the bottom up, starting with smaller, mobile devices and working their way up to larger displays and devices with wider ranges of features.
 This approach can help designers to perfect each break point.
-Read more about designing for a mobile first framework in Justinmind here.

 What’s in Justinmind’s Foundation framework?